Urban Skins & Ancient Kin

 For more than 35 years, Bebonkwe Brown’s trailblazing creative practice has centered and celebrated matriarchal Amerindian cultural, artistic, and decolonization practices, while incorporating Western iconography, artistic genres, language, media and technology into artworks.
 Her focus in more recent years on painting involves avant-garde continuations of ancestral Plains First Nation’s fem-centric abstraction and adornment practices.

-Urban Skins & Ancient Kin exhibits a selection of photo-based paintings from the nikihk and gatherings series, dramatically installed across the south wall of Brooklyn Heights Main Hall.
+Urban Skins & Ancient Kin exhibits a selection of photo-based paintings from the nikihk and gatherings series, dramatically installed across the expansive south wall of Brooklyn Heights Main Hall.
 Featuring eloquent layers of painterly abstract urban photographs, tribal geometries and culturally significant three dimensional adornments, these pieces embody longstanding Indigenous land-based practices within the hyper-urban environment of Lenapehoking (a.k.a NYC).
-Throughout her 16 years based in Brooklyn, the artist has been gathering both lens-based imagery and physical materials as part of a traditional gathering practice involving walking the urban landscape, observation, and reciprocity practices.
-She then employs reverential yet pointed combinations of natural and salvaged materials with Western technological elements, such as digital images and 3D-printed objects.
+Throughout her 18 years based in Brooklyn, the artist has been gathering both lens-based imagery and physical materials as part of a traditional gathering practice involving walking the urban landscape, observation, and reciprocity practices.
+She then employs reverential yet pointed combinations of natural and salvaged materials with Western technological elements, such as digital photographs and 3D-printed objects.

 Like the exhibition artworks, the term ‘Urban Skin’ is layered.
 It is Bebonkwe’s name for the expressive surfaces of a city she engages with as a living entity and creative collaborator, who’s visual voice contains both human and non-human mark-making.
 She interacts with the urban land with the understanding that it is as alive and inhabited by Ancestors and Relatives as in any other place.